This is how Pandora wants to match your music to your avocado toast

 - "Keep It Lit," described as "the most ratchet hip hop to make you go HAM"

-Pandora was a vanguard of music streaming with its digital version of radio, but with its radio format locked in to rigid licensing rules, growth slowed when consumers began flocking to fresh competitors like Apple Music and Spotify with more-flexible song-licensing deals.
+Pandora was a vanguard of music streaming with its digital version of radio, but with its format locked into rigid licensing rules, growth slowed when consumers began flocking to fresh competitors like Apple Music and Spotify that had more-flexible song-licensing deals.
 Earlier this year, Pandora launched Premium to compete directly with them.
 Monday's playlists take aim at some of the curated discovery features of those rivals.

 The new playlists are themed across genres, cultural moments, fitness, artists, new music, moods and other categories, the company said.
 A selection of them will also have companion radio stations based on the same concepts for people who listen to Pandora free with ads and those who pay for a cheaper, limited subscription called Plus.
 Its app's "Browse" section will recommend the playlists and stations based on personal listening habits.